dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-bulk.md

 ---
 type: docs
-title: "Send and receive messages in bulk"
+title: "Publish and subscribe to bulk messages"
-linkTitle: "Send and receive messages in bulk"
+linkTitle: "Publish and subscribe to bulk messages"
 weight: 7100
 description: "Learn how to use the bulk publish and subscribe APIs in Dapr."
 ---